Lyra Input Overview

 These UE5 plugins are integrated via the Lyra UI Policy, which defines a HUD as being comprised of prioritized layers of Activatable Widgets.

-key (the “back” button) activates the Game Menu widget,
+The Escape key (the “back” button) activates the Game Menu widget,

 which suspends Player Game Input while the menu is open, for example.